Morning, Thursday, 15th November 2018

 The discussion will centre on the latest thinking on strategies for tackling the current shortage of STEM skills in the UK, in light of the heightened focus by policymakers on the issue and the additional investment of £406m in maths, digital and technical education set out in the Industrial Strategy White Paper.
 The seminar also follows the announcement of a £900 million UK Research and Innovation Future Leaders Fellowship Scheme which will fund 550 new fellowships and is open to businesses as well as universities

-Delegates will also consider how to adopt a cohesive, cross-sectoral approach to develop sufficient supply in the STEM sector workforce, following the recommendations of the National Audit Office report 'Delivering STEM skills for economy'.
+Delegates will also consider how to adopt a cohesive, cross-sectoral approach to develop sufficient supply in the STEM sector workforce, following the recommendations of the National Audit Office report ‘Delivering STEM skills for the economy’.

 Key areas for discussion include: